jgarza9788/GaussianBlur_URP_Demo/GaussianBlur_SRP.md

 * Compatible with Unity's Scriptable Rendering Pipelines

-## How To Use GaussianBlur_SRP
+## two shaders

+there are two versions of the shader.

-### Intro
+### GaussianBlur_SRP.shader

-**GaussianBlur_SRP.shader** will color UI components based on a blurred image of whatever is behind it.

-There are Two things that allow this Shader to work.
-1. A texture of what is rendered by the camera, this can be obtained using the LWRP Asset.
-2. The Shader that will Blur the texture and set the color of the UI Component.
+This version will used the CameraOpaqueTexture from the LWRP settings to render the blur

 #### LWRP Asset (aka Pipeline Asset)

 - [x] Opaque Texture